raminux/atomic-habits/1-the-surprising-power-of-atomic-habits.md

 ## What Progress Is Really Like
 - Breakthrough moments are often the result of many previous actions, which build up the potential required to unleash a major change.
-- Bamboo tree can barely be seen for the first five years as it buils extensive root systems undergroung before exploding ninety feet into the air within six weeks.
+- Bamboo tree can barely be seen for the first five years as it buils extensive root systems underground before exploding ninety feet into the air within six weeks.
 - Habits often appear to make no difference until you cross a critical threshold and unlock a new level of performance.
 - Habits need to persist long enough to break through ==the plateau of latent potential.==
 - `Plateau` is a state of little or no change following a period of activity or progress!